 Living solo can have its advantages.
 The feeling of freedom in solitude can be truly welcome, and, hey, you’re your own boss.
 But some aspects of living alone can be daunting, especially if you’ve been used to sharing space and expenses with others.

 The kitchen is one place where the adjustment is most apparent: how do you cook for one person when recipes and container sizes often seem meant for more?
 Fear not, apartment dweller!
 We’ve got tips ahead for cooking alone… and loving it.

-Eggs, individually-wrapped cheeses, microwaveable bacon, canned items and single-serve condiments like jalapenos can be used in a single meal – without leftovers, if you prefer.
+Eggs, individually-wrapped cheeses, microwaveable bacon, canned items, and single-serve condiments like jalapenos can be used in a single meal – without leftovers if you prefer.

-Just don’t get too carried away with packaged single-serve items, however, as they often cost more for the convenience.
+Don’t get too carried away with packaged single-serve items, however, as they often cost more for the convenience.
 When possible, buy items in their whole state, only look for the smallest sizes.
 When it comes to produce and fruit, buy separate pieces, rather than bags, which may spoil before you get around to eating the whole amount.

 Items that work well for freezing include: